 We also have an active list of daily prayers that our prayer team prays privately during the week.
 If you would like us to pray for someone or something in particular, write your prayer on the list in the chapel, by …Read More »

-Twice a month we offer centering prayer, a practice of quiet and stillness.
-Rooted in ancient contemplative prayer practices, this contemporary form of prayer offers peace in a busy world.
+Twice a month we gather for contemplative evenings with centering prayer, a time of quiet and stillness.
+Rooted in ancient meditative prayer practices, centering prayer offers peace in a busy world.

 Most Sundays we hold classes for adults between the 8am and 10:30am services – classes that deepen our spirituality and inform our faith.
 Similarly, we hold classes in the evening during Lent, preceded by Evening Prayer and a potluck dinner.

 Classes range from introductory topics - like What is Advent?
 What is Lent?, and The Insider’s Guide to Holy Week - to series on aspects …Read More »

 Each week we study the Gospel for the upcoming Sunday.
 Led by clergy, all are welcome whether dropping in once or twice, coming occasionally, or participating regularly.

 EfM is a four-year theological education program through the University of the South (Episcopal) that forms participants in the breadth and depth of the Christian tradition and brings that into conversation with everyday life.

 We hold several one or two-day spiritual retreats on campus during the year, often with guest retreat leaders.
 Recent retreats include Christian Mysticism led by Fr.
 William Menninger, one of the monks who developed the meditative practice of Centering Prayer; and another on Contemplative Spirituality led by the Rev. Dr. Richard Peace, professor at Fuller Seminary.

 Our parish hall has a labyrinth, for the ancient spiritual practice of sacred, prayerful walking.
 The design is a full replica of the medieval pattern in Chartres Cathedral in France.